KargJonas/modular/README.md

 The routes are checked one after the other.
 When a perfect match to `window.location.pathname` is found, `Modular.router.element` is set to the corresponding element and the `newroute`-event is dispatched (See: [Events](#events)).
 (Router-Elements could be anything.
 It's up to you what you want to do with them.
 See [Modular.render](#modularrender)). `**` matches anything.

 ### 2.)
-Respond to route-changes
+Respond to route-changes & initialize
 In order to change the content on the page, you need to set up a system, that renders the desired content, when a change in the route occurs.
+To start the router, `Modular.router.init()` must be called.
 #### Example.
 ```js
 window.addEventListener("newroute", () => {